New Plug Socket Cost

 Another benefit of installing new plug sockets is how much safer new plug sockets are than ageing outlets.
 Built with far superior materials and pushed through vigorous testing stages, new plug sockets will perform far better.

-As a general rule of thumb, installation of a new plug socket will cost about £75, taking 1-2 hours by a trained electrician.
+How much do electricians charge per socket?
+As a general rule of thumb, the average electrician cost per socket will be about £75, taking 1-2 hours by a trained professional.

 However, this price can rise, and fall based on the person you hire, and the cost of the materials.
 A double plug socket with a USB outlet, for example, will cost far more than a standard single socket outlet.